 Here is what this does not mean.
 It does not mean replicating the exact motion.
 You need to target muscle use for carryover.

 Baseball is a prime example of this.
 For years baseball has been trying to find ways to make their batters swing harder.
-One of there solutions was to start using weighted bats in practice and warmup.
+One of their solutions was to start using weighted bats in practice and warmup.

 Interestingly enough, this made the batters swing slower.
 Because their body was trying to accommodate for a heavier weight.
 This was proven by Coop DeRenne, a physical-education professor at the University of Hawaii and again at the California State University, Fullerton.